dotnet/AspNetCore.Docs/aspnetcore/blazor/webassembly-lazy-load-assemblies.md

 monikerRange: '>= aspnetcore-5.0'
 ms.author: riande
 ms.custom: mvc
-ms.date: 07/08/2021
+ms.date: 07/12/2021
 no-loc: [Home, Privacy, Kestrel, appsettings.json, "ASP.NET Core Identity", cookie, Cookie, Blazor, "Blazor Server", "Blazor WebAssembly", "Identity", "Let's Encrypt", Razor, SignalR]
 uid: blazor/webassembly-lazy-load-assemblies
 ---
 # Lazy load assemblies in ASP.NET Core Blazor WebAssembly

-Blazor WebAssembly app startup performance can be improved by deferring the loading of some app assemblies until they're required, which is called *lazy loading*.
+Blazor WebAssembly app startup performance can be improved by deferring the loading of selected app assemblies until they're required, which is called *lazy loading*.

-The [Complete example](#complete-example) section at the end of this article provides a working example.
+This article's initial sections cover the app configuration required for lazy loading assemblies.
+For a working demonstration, see the [Complete example](#complete-example) section at the end of this article.

 > [!NOTE]
 > Assembly lazy loading doesn't benefit Blazor Server apps because Blazor Server app assemblies aren't downloaded to the client.

-## Project file
+## Project file configuration

 Mark assemblies for lazy loading in the app's project file (`.csproj`) using the `BlazorWebAssemblyLazyLoad` item.
 Use the assembly name with the `.dll` extension.
 The Blazor framework prevents the assembly from loading at app launch.